Courtland station: History

 Also in 1923, most of the wye along Courtland Boulevard was abandoned, as the country club was generating little ridership.
 A short wye at Shaker Boulevard was retained to turn the cars around.
 In 1928, the line was extended east along Shaker Boulevard to Warrensville Center Road.

 The station building received little use after the line was extended, and it was too small for other uses.
 Finally, the upkeep on the station was deemed too expensive so the station building was razed on October 15, 1967.
 There is no trace of the building today.

 In 1980 and 1981, the Green and Blue Lines were completely renovated with new track, ballast, poles and wiring, and new stations were built along the line.
 The renovated line along Shaker Boulevard opened on October 11, 1980.

 Station layout

-The station comprises two side platforms, the westbound platform east of the intersection, and the eastbound platform west of the intersection, with a small shelter on the westbound platform.
+The station has two narrow side platforms, split across the intersection with Courtland Boulevard.
+Westbound trains stop at a platform with a small shelter east of the intersection before crossing Courtland.
+Eastbound trains stop at a platform west of the intersection before crossing.
+The station does not have ramps to allow passengers with disabilities to access trains.